From the magical foothills of Oaxaca

 Distilling

-In our double distillation process, we begin by mixing the fermented agave juice with the fiber.
+In our double distillation process, we begin by adding the fermented agave juice and the fiber to our copper pot stills for our first distillation.
 In the second distillation, we take the head and heart of the first distillation and distill it again.
-This process separates the water from the alcohol and captures the alcohol into the final spirit of Rosaluna.
+This process refines the low wines into the final spirit and magic of Rosaluna mezcal.

 How our Mezcal is made